 Infrastructure is feasible and affordable.
-To achieve this, the Master Plan includes:

 - Extension of existing water and wastewater infrastructure that is future proofed with sufficient capacity. - Road layouts that allow for extension of services. - The primary network maximises the ability of landowners to initiate development independent of neighbouring properties for service connections.